lukasz-zbrzeski/JavaBottle/README.md

 # JavaBottle
-This is simple program who can perform a operations on bottles.
+This is a simple program who can perform a operations on bottles.